 05 of 08

 Taha'a is only accessible by a short boat ride from sister island Raiatea — but it’s an island that shouldn’t be missed on a trip to French Polynesia.
 Known as the Vanilla Island, Taha'a grows close to 80 percent of all vanilla produced in French Polynesia.
-Arrange a trip to Vallee de la Vanille vanilla farm through your accommodation to see how the fragrant spice is grown and harvested.
+Arrange a trip to Vallee de la Vanille vanilla farm through your accommodation to see how the fragrant spice is grown and harvested and buy some to take home with you.

 06 of 08